caindy/caindy.github.io/_drafts/hyperobjects-arch-style.md

 Clients get work done by sending Command Messages to Services.
 These are called Intents to reflect both their provisional nature and their role in the service design--capturing the intention of the user or system-actor.
-In practice, modeling intent messages is a powerful tool for knowledge crunching (DDD).
+In practice, Intent modeling is a powerful tool for knowledge crunching (DDD).

 Intents are part of the Uniform Interface for Hyperobjects; they define the following standard envelope format for all Command Messages sent to the